mit-han-lab/data-efficient-gans/README.md

 **[NEW!]** Our [DiffAugment-biggan-cifar](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-cifar) PyTorch repo is released!

-This repository contains our implementation of Differentiable Augmentation (DiffAugment) in both PyTorch and Tensorflow.
+This repository contains our implementation of Differentiable Augmentation (DiffAugment) in both PyTorch and TensorFlow.
 It can be used to significantly improve the data efficiency for GAN training.
 We have provided the TensorFlow code of [DiffAugment-stylegan2](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-stylegan2), the PyTorch code of [DiffAugment-biggan-cifar](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-cifar) for GPU training, and the TensorFlow code of [DiffAugment-biggan-imagenet](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-imagenet) for TPU training.

 <img src="imgs/few_shot-comparison.jpg" width="1000px"/>